 In the example, weblogic is a user who has permission to view and modify MBean attributes.
-For information about permissions to view and modify MBeans, refer to "Security Roles" in the Securing WebLogic Resources guide.
+For information about permissions to view and modify MBeans, refer to "Users, Groups, and Security Roles" in Securing WebLogic Resources Using Roles and Policies.